vortexint/tinyDocs/README.md

 ![image](https://user-images.githubusercontent.com/18470725/156728692-4895fca5-51ef-4c05-be2d-cf2caf147f70.png)

 # Setting up
-1. Download the latest release, or lternatively if you want to be on the bleeding-edge with the latest features, you may download the repository directly and remove the unecessary files.
+1. Download the latest release, or alternatively if you want to be on the bleeding-edge with the latest features, you may download the repository directly and remove the unecessary files, but be aware that bugs should be expected outside of releases.
 2. After downloading the archive, extract it's contents into any (empty) directory of your website / webserver.
 3. Opening the webpage for the first time will come up with a configuration prompt.